ALBURO ALBURO AND ASSOCIATES LAW OFFICES ALBURO ALBURO AND ASSOCIATES LAW OFFICES

 Regarding procedural due process, jurisprudential declarations are rich to the effect that the essence of due process is simply an opportunity to be heard, or as applied to administrative proceedings, an opportunity to explain one’s side.
 A formal or trial type hearing is not at all times and in all instances essential to due process, the requirements of which are satisfied where the parties are afforded fair and reasonable opportunity to explain their side of the controversy [See: G.R.
 No. 157603].

-As for preparing a NTE, it is necessary that it be done right, considering that a defect in the NTE may prove to be the difference between proper separation and illegal dismissal, which in turn could prove costly for employers.
+In preparing an NTE, it is necessary that it be done right, considering that a defect in the NTE may prove to be the difference between proper separation and illegal dismissal, which in turn could prove costly for employers.
 With this, here are the matters that should appear in a proper NTE.

 How the offense was committed

 The NTE must state the facts and circumstances showing how the offense being charged was committed.
-This is very important because one cannot expect the employee to be able to defend himself if he is not informed of the acts he allegedly committed that constitutes the offense leveled against him.
-Taking that into consideration, the employee would be effectively deprived of his right to be heard if this is not clearly stated in the NTE, thereby giving the employee the opening he needs to question the validity of any subsequent punishment imposed against him even if he is really guilty thereof.
+This is very important because one cannot expect the employee to be able to defend himself if he is not informed of the acts he allegedly committed that constitute the offense leveled against him.
+Taking that into consideration, the employee would be effectively deprived of his right to be heard if this is not clearly stated in the NTE, thereby giving him the opening to question the validity of any subsequent punishment imposed against him—even if he is truly guilty thereof.

 The grounds for disciplinary action being relied upon

-The offense or violation committed, whether under the code of conduct or the Labor Code, has to be stated in the NTE.
-This is to inform the employee of what particular offense(s) is/are being charged against him.
-Even though an employee would be dismissed for cause under the Labor Code, it is necessary for him to be apprised that the acts or omissions being attributed to him indeed constitutes an offense that warrants disciplinary action.
+The offense or violation committed, whether under the company’s Code of Conduct, employment contract, or the Labor Code, has to be stated in the NTE.
+This is to inform the employee of what particular offense(s) he is being charged with.
+Even though an employee may be dismissed for just cause under the Labor Code, it is necessary that he be apprised that the acts or omissions attributed to him indeed constitute an offense that warrants disciplinary action.

 Penalty for the offense being charged

-It would be fair for the employee to be informed of the consequences of the charges against him, and thus he must be apprised of the penalty imposable upon the offense being charged.
-This is especially true when the employee would be facing a possible dismissal as a result, because he deserves to know that he stands to lose his job—and his livelihood—in the event he is found guilty.
+It would be fair for the employee to be informed of the possible penalty for the offense being charged.
+This is especially true when the employee is facing a possible dismissal as a result, because he deserves to know that he stands to lose his job—and his livelihood—in the event he is found guilty.
+The NTE should therefore state the imposable or potential penalty, as provided under the company’s Code of Conduct, to ensure transparency and fairness.

 Opportunity to explain and right to be represented